whprocter/RPr-Chakraborty-2021/docs/report/report.md

 The **coordinate reference system** is not specified in the methodology.
 Census data is provided in the NAD1983 Geographic Coordinate System.
-We assume that the analysis was also conducted the NAD1983 Geographic Coordinate System because the SaTScan can perform a spherical distance calculation using latitude and longitude.
+We assume that the analysis was also conducted the NAD1983 Geographic Coordinate System because the SaTScan can perform a ellipsoidal distance calculation using latitude and longitude.

 The **spatial extent** of the study were the contiguous 49 United States (including the District of Columbia).